trumpowppc/trumpow/README.md

 ## Ongoing development 💻

-Trumpow Core is an open source and community driven software.
+TrumPOW is an open source and community driven software.
 The development process is open and publicly visible; anyone can see, discuss and work on the software.